 Boqueria does not look like much from the street, but behind the anonymous front, hides a true tapas gem.
 Although the menu contains the same dishes as a well-stocked Spanish tapas bar, Boqueria is far too trendy to call it a tapas bar in the traditional sense.
-There are white linen napkins on the tables, the food is aesthetically arranged on the plate and the clientele is predominantly women of childbearing age.
+There are white linen napkins on the tables, the food is aesthetically arranged on the plate and the clientele is predominantly female.

 We ordered (or rather, I ordered, and my lousy Spanish made Tina cringe) 3 servings to share, which turned out to be more than enough.
 The tortilla was juicy, bouncy and golden brown, just like a tortilla should be, and the bacon-wrapped dates made me forget that I usually find dates quite sticky and horrible.
 Croquetas cremosas most of all reminds me of deep fried cheese, but Tina entered an exchange-student-in-Granada-2001 nostalgia trip and insisted that we ordered a serving.
 In came 6 mutant monster croquetas and after only one, she’d had enough.

 One of the great things about USA is, that it’s completely fine to ask for a doggie bag for your leftovers.
 Tina therefore got a nice brown paper bag to carry her croquetas all the way through an afternoon of SoHo shopping.
 The croquetas survived almost 3 days in the apartment before they were sacrificed as hangover food Sunday afternoon.

 It’s easy to miss Boqueria, as the tapas restaurant does not look like much from the outside.
 I was therefore surprised to see how elegant and stylish this little tapas gem looks once you have entered the front door.